 Frequently Asked Questions

-We offer preventative care services at each Health Center such as immunizations, family planning, breast and cervical cancer screenings, STD testing and treatment.
+We offer preventative care services at each Health Center such as immunizations, STD testing and treatment and disease investigation.
 All primary care services such as physicals, illness or disease management should be handled by your medical doctor.
 If you have a medical emergency you should always call 911.

 Yes, under the Health Information Portability & Accountability Act, your information is kept strictly confidential.
 Our staff completes annual HIPAA trainings and your information is kept with the utmost security.

 Local tax dollars make up a considerable amount of our annual budget.
 All residents in this county receive health department services on a daily basis that you may not be aware of.
 The restaurants you and your family visit are kept clean and safe, children and adults receive immunizations that help prevent the spread of disease, and education of healthy lifestyles occur on a daily basis, among many other services.

 Currently we do not accept credit or debit cards.